OpenCyphal/pycyphal/docs/pages/installation.rst

 Install the library from PIP; the package name is ``pyuavcan``.
-When invoking PIP, specify the installation options (also known as "package extras", in Python speak |:snake:|) depending on which UAVCAN transports you are planning to use.
+When invoking PIP, specify the installation options (also known as "package extras", in Python speak |:snake:|) depending on which UAVCAN transports and features you are planning to use.

 Installation options
 --------------------

+Most of the installation options enable a particular transport or a particular media sublayer implementation for a transport.
+Those options are named uniformly following the pattern ``transport_<transport-name>_<media-name>``, for example: ``transport_ieee802154_xbee``.
+If there is no media sub-layer, or the media dependencies are shared, or there is a common installation option for all media types of the transport, the media part is omitted from the key;
+for example: ``transport_serial``.
+Installation options whose names do not begin with ``transport_`` enable other optional features.

 .. computron-injection::
    :filename: installation_option_matrix.py